-A sequence is a function whose domain is a subset of the set of natural numbers (or more generally a subset of the set of integers).
+A sequence is a function whose domain is a subset of the set of natural numbers (or more generally a subset of the set of integers; cf. subsequences introduced below).
 Often one means an infinite sequence, which is a sequence whose domain is infinite.
 Sequences (especially finite ones) are often called lists in computer science.
 (In constructive mathematics, the domain of a sequence must be a decidable subset of .)

 Up to bijection, the only possible sources are those of the form